What is Hodgkin Lymphoma?

 We take part in a variety of clinical studies for patients with cancer.
 If there is a study that might be helpful for your child, we will discuss that, as well as other treatment options, with you.

 Some patients require radiation therapy in addition to chemotherapy.
-If so, we are one of only a few children’s hospitals in the country that offers proton therapy.
+If so, we are one of only a few children’s hospitals in the country that offer proton therapy.
 This is a type of radiation treatment that uses a highly precise proton beam that treats the tumor but avoids healthy tissue in the body.
 Proton therapy can help avoid some of the short-term side effects and long-term complications of traditional radiation therapy.

-What is the Outlook for Someone with Hodgkin Lymphoma?
+What is the outlook for someone with Hodgkin Lymphoma?

 As a referral center for high-risk and relapsed cancers in children and young adults, we have many treatment options available.
 Our physicians lead the way in developing and using the latest chemotherapy treatments, immunological approaches, and stem cell transplant to treat patients with relapsed disease.